IMPORTANT: The plagiarism policy information provided herein supersedes any other plagiarism policy information found in this course shell.

 Instructors will seek to be clear in their course syllabi what constitutes plagiarism and cheating, and indicate when students can submit joint work for evaluation.
 The Charter Oak Prior Learning Assessment (PLA) Coordinator will seek to make it clear in the materials on portfolio preparation and individual course assessment what constitutes plagiarism and cheating, and the penalties for such actions.
 Charter Oak State College proctors will, orally and/or in writing prior to the exam, inform examinees of test administration security standards and remind the students of the penalties for cheating.
 However, students are expected to be familiar with the requirements of the Student Code of Conduct with respect to academic integrity, and any alleged inadequacy of a syllabus or other printed information is not a valid defense to such a charge.

-If, during the course of an examination, an instructor or proctor observes suspicious behavior, he/she shall warn the individuals involved regarding the appearance of their actions and request them to cease any suspicious actions immediately.
+If, during the course of an examination, an instructor or proctor observes suspicious behavior, the student shall warn the individuals involved regarding the appearance of their actions and request them to cease any suspicious actions immediately.
 If the behavior continues, it may be considered evidence of academic misconduct.

 When an instructor or the PLA Coordinator believes there is sufficient evidence of academic misconduct, the instructor shall notify the accused student in writing (and orally if possible) that unless the student requests a hearing in writing to the Provost within thirty (30) business days to contest the instructor's belief, the instructor shall impose the appropriate academic consequences warranted by the circumstances.
 A copy of such written notification and action taken shall also be sent to the Provost.